-In the Dark Ages following the collapse of the Mycenaean Empire, the site of the future Agora was the outer extremity of the settlement that clustered around the foot of the Acropolis.
+In the Dark Ages following the collapse of the Mycenaean Empire, the site of the future Agora was covered by a small settlement that clustered around the foot of the Acropolis.
 A number of graves have been found and also about forty wells which suggest that it was also used for habitation.
 But around 700 BC, the wells were filled in: was this the time that the area was formally designated to be the meeting place?

 Throughout the 7th century nothing much happened there.
 This was the time of recession for Athens; while the rest of Greece was expanding and colonies were being sent out, no 7th century colonists were sent out from Athens.
-It is not until around 600 BC that activity begins, presumably spurred on by Draco and Solon and the tyrant Peisistratus.
+It is not until around 600 BC that activity begins, presumably when the law-givers Draco and Solon were putting through their reforms.
 At first the Agora must have been more like a fairground.
 The road to the north western gate of Athens ran diagonally through it, giving it a sort of lopsided feel throughout its existence, and along this road the great annual procession – the Panathenaic, or ‘All Athenian’ procession wound its way up to the Acropolis.
 Rough seating was erected along the road for the spectators and these may have formed the basis for theatrical events – singing and dancing and no doubt clowns and jugglers.
 There was also a foot racing track: blocks for the starting line have been discovered.

 The major development of the Agora takes place around 500 BC, after the tyrants had been ejected and an interestingly new form of government called democracy was being established.
 This new-fangled form of government needed a new-fangled set of buildings to go with it.
 The Agora was formally marked out: two of the boundary stones have been excavated, each inscribed ‘I am the boundary of the agora’.
-A new Council of 500 men drawn by lot was established, and a square council chamber was built for them which could have held seats for 500 people all squashed together.
-A couple of small shrines were constructed and also the first of the stoas was built- the Royal Stoa – where the royal archon presided, an official who was the second in command in the local government.
+A new Council of 500 men drawn by lot was established, and a square council chamber was built for them (12) which could have held seats for 500 people all squashed together.
+Adjacent was the circular tholos (8) where the prytany, the Executive Committee of 50 men were fed at public expense, and 17 of them actually slept there.
+A couple of small shrines were constructed and also the first of the stoas was built- the Royal Stoa (17) – where the royal archon presided, an official who was the second in command in the local government.